wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/memory-reduction-TyTraCL.md

     stencil s1 (map f1 v1) = map (maps f1) (stencil s1 v1)

+### Proof that the rewrite rules terminate into the correct expressions

+...

+### What about `fold`

+The purpose of the exercise is to eliminate intermediate arrays.
+These occur because of the need for stencils; or they might be present in the original code.

+- If an intermediate array is present in the original code, we have something like

+    v1 = map f1 v0
+    v2 = map f2 v1

+This means that the intermediate array will automatically disappear because of the `substituteVectors` pass.

+- If there is a stencil, it can either occur between a `map` and a `map` or between a `map` and a `fold`.
+E.g.

+    v1 = map f1 v0
+    v1_s = stencil s1 v1
+    v2 = map f2 v1_s

+or

+    v1 = map f1 v0
+    v1_s = stencil s1 v1
+    acc2 = fold f2 acc0 v1_s

+Now, after the 2nd pass this will be

+    acc2 = fold f2 acc0 (stencil s1 (map f1 v0))

+This will then be rewritten into

+    acc2 = fold f2 acc0 (map (maps f1) (stencil s1 v0))

+The `fold` does not even come into this.

+So all I need to do is ensure that the fold expressions are not ignored.

 ## Example code and refining of AST

 ### Example: TyTrCL for 2-D Shallow Water Model

     main (etan_0,wet_0,eps_0,dt_0,g_0,dx_0,dy_0,wet_0,u_0,v_0,duu_0,dvv_0,h_0,dt_0,dx_0,dy_0,hzero_0,hmin_0) =
       let
          -- shapiro_map_15